tschm/marimo_dev/README.md

 #### VSCode Extensions

-marimo-team.vscode-marimo: This extension integrates Marimo with VSCode, allowing you to trigger an embedded server when needed. ms-python.python: This extension provides Python support and is useful when working with uv.
+marimo-team.vscode-marimo: This extension integrates Marimo with VS Code, allowing you to trigger an embedded server when needed. ms-python.python: This extension provides Python support and is useful when working with uv.

 #### On Create Command